arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

 Hello!
-I'm Arcadia Page, an intuitive writer and artist who explores personal growth, creative productivity, and storytelling.
-My work is focused on helping emotionally overwhelmed, introspective people make sense of what they’re going through so they can find clarity and move forward in a way that feels right for them.
+I'm Arcadia Page, an intuitive writer and artist who explores personal growth, creativity, productivity, and storytelling.
+My work shares how I find clarity and move forward in a way that feels right for me as a sensitive, introspective person who is often emotionally overwhelmed.

 I started this blog as a burned out creative looking for identity and purpose.
 So as I result, I began experimenting with ways to stay connected to who I am even when my sense of self was actively changing.
 In the face of inner transformation I like asking, "What's happening inside of me, and what does it mean?"